PhilippMundhenk/BrotherScannerDocker/README.md

 To solve this issue, a simple 'sed "" -i' can be performed on the file.
 The scripts in folder script/ use SSH to execute this command.
 This generates an inotify event, in turn starting synchronisation.
+To use this option, set the following variables to your values:
+- SSH_USER="admin"
+- SSH_PASSWORD="admin"
+- SSH_HOST="localhost"
+- SSH_PATH="/path/to/scans/folder/"

 Of course this requires SSH access to the host.
 If this is not available, consider the FTPS option.